-While visiting some websites, your Internet Explorer may report an Error Message – A script on this page is causing Internet Explorer to run slowly!
+While visiting some websites, your Internet Explorer may report a Script Error message – A script on this page is causing Internet Explorer to run slowly!
 If you are facing this issue frequently, you may want to read further.

 A script on this page is causing Internet Explorer to run slowly